Faculty Manual – Section I

 c.
 Employees must not compromise or settle claims without consent of the University, the Division of Risk Management and the Attorney General.

 d.
-An employee who has been served with notice for a court action against himself and/or the University must notify the Office of the Attorney General of Colorado, in writing, within fifteen (15) days of receipt of such notice.
+An employee who has been served with notice for a court action against the employee and/or the University must notify the Office of the Attorney General of Colorado, in writing, within fifteen (15) days of receipt of such notice.

 There is no protection provided: